MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-and-configure-on-macos.md

 This setting lets you block users from changing the location of the OneDrive folder on their computer.

-If you enable this setting, the Change location link is hidden in OneDrive Setup.
+If you set this setting's value to **True**, the Change location link is hidden in OneDrive Setup.
 The OneDrive folder is created in the default location, or in the custom location you specified if you enabled [DefaultFolderLocation](deploy-and-configure-on-macos.md#defaultfolderlocation).

 The example for this setting in the .plist file is: